VTuber

 -

-Open VTube Studio’s general settings, find the Plugins section, and ensure “Start API” is enabled.
+Open VTube Studio’s general settings, scroll down to the Plugins section and enable “Start API”

 -